ConvexSupabaseVibe CodingAI Coding

 4) Less dashboard-driven configuration during the build loop

-Vibe coding is happiest when the loop is:
+Vibe coding is best when the loop is:

 Every time you have to: